 - during times of stress

-This may happen if the person:
+Hypoglycemia may also occur if the person:

-- takes too much insulin or another drug
+- takes too much of another drug

 - exercises intensely or more than they expected